Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

 This document makes no requests of the IANA.

+# Contributions
+   Sara Dickinson and Stephane Bortzmeyer were the original authors on the document, and their contribution on the initial version is greatly apprecriated.

 # Acknowledgments
-   Thanks to Sara Dickinson for all her work on the initial version of this document.
    Thanks to Nathalie Boulvard and to the CENTR members for the original work that led to this document.
 Thanks to Ondrej Sury for the interesting discussions.
 Thanks to Mohsen Souissi and John Heidemann for proofreading and